XEIMT-TDT: History

 XEIMT ended its relationship with Imevisión in December 1991, leaving the air.
 The next year, the government announced the sale of the remainder of Imevisión, including the 7 and 13 networks; Televisión Azteca would buy both networks, creating its Azteca 7 and Azteca 13 networks from their infrastructure.

 In March 1993, XEIMT returned to air with test signals from a new transmitter location, Cerro del Chiquihuite, which offered vastly improved coverage of the Mexico City area.
 On June 23, 1993, with an address from President Carlos Salinas de Gortari, Canal 22 officially reopened under the auspices of Conaculta (the National Council for Culture and the Arts) and concessionaire Televisión Metropolitana.
 (XEIMT operates under a commercial concession and is one of three noncommercial television stations in Mexico to do so.)

 In 2001, Enrique Strauss, a highly regarded figure in the production of cultural television in Mexico, became the new director general of the station.
 Under Strauss, new infrastructure and programming were rolled out, improving the channel's quality.

+Jorge Volpi was its president from 2007 to 2012.
+During this period, the network accelerated its digitization process, while also granting two subchannels (22.2 and 22.3); on the programming side, Volpi himself was responsible for 221 new programs.
+In March 2009, Canal 22 started its social media profiles.

 On December 12, 2011, the channel premiered a children's programming block for the first time.
 The block, named Clic Clac, features mostly European animated and live-action series as well as cultural segments produced by the channel.

 In 2015, Conaculta was transformed into the Secretariat of Culture, a larger agency.
 At the same time, it acquired control of Radio Educación, which had previously been part of the SEP.